Capital Gains Tax Calculator

 While UK residents typically follow the same rules for most assets, non-UK residents face distinct CGT regulations.
 For instance, non-residents are liable for CGT only on gains from UK property or land, and certain rules apply when the property is jointly owned or part of a trust.

 For international investments, UK residents may be subject to CGT on global assets, but this could vary based on double taxation treaties with other countries.
-It’s essential to understand these nuances and seek professional advice if your assets or residency status involve cross-border complexities.
+It’s essential to understand these nuances and seek professional advice if your assets or residency status involves cross-border complexities.

 Are Cryptocurrency Gains Ever Exempt from CGT?